Seferovic8/political-biases-bosnian-news/README.md

    The final models were integrated into a Django application for interactive article analysis.

 ## Models

+> **Recommended model for most users: Logistic Regression (LogReg).**
+> BERTić requires significantly more computational resources and is considerably slower, especially when running without a GPU.
+For local use, CPU-only environments, and faster predictions, users should select **LogReg**.
+BERTić and the ensemble are primarily intended for environments with a compatible GPU and sufficient memory.

 The project evaluates several approaches, including: